In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is psychological

 Types of constructs

 Consider emotions, for example.
 There’s not a physical entity that is an emotion, and you can’t measure them physically (at least not directly), but it’s still useful to consider them as a thing.
 Essentially, creating a construct is creating a “thing,” and once that thing has been established, we can talk to one another about it.

 Some constructs are considered natural, as they correspond to something that is naturally occurring.
 The fact that certain emotions are recognized universally, across cultures, suggests that psychology has hit the nail on the head of a construct that matches up with what’s found in nature.

 Some constructs are practical for academic or research purposes even if they don’t translate into any sort of concrete thing.
 For example, socioeconomic status is useful for understanding social positioning related to wealth, but there isn’t an actual thing that one could say was socioeconomic status.

 Constructs are important in research so that people can be sure they’re all talking about the same thing.
 To be useful, a construct must be clearly defined and differentiated from other similar constructs.
-Psychological tests can be developed to help clearly delineate a construct, and an important element of validating a test for, say, resilience would be checking that it’s actually measuring resilience, not, let’s say, resilience in combination with a different construct like self-esteem.
+Psychological testing is a way to clearly delineate a construct, and an important element of validating a test for, say, resilience would be checking that it’s actually measuring resilience alone rather than resilience in combination with a different construct like self-esteem.

 While certain psychological constructs, like emotional intelligence, may seem self-obvious, that doesn’t mean they’re actually valid or useful.
 Within the field of psychology, there’s disagreement around whether EI is a valid construct.
 It’s not that people don’t have different skill levels in managing emotions; the issue is that it’s not clear that there is actually a discrete entity that we can call emotional intelligence.